daniel-s-goncalves/Multimedia-Application-SAM-/README.md

 # Important!!!

-You need to install 'Rubberband CLI' and 'ffmpeg' to allow the server to make audio editions.
+Installing 'Rubberband CLI' and 'ffmpeg' is explicitly required in order to let the server to make audio editions.

 You can install these libraries with 'homebrew' if you are using MAC OS: